Ben Affleck Might Be Really Ready to Stop Playing Batman

 Warner Bros. has already confirmed that they’re working on a Flashpoint movie.
 So if they wanted to usher out Affleck’s Batman, they could do a version of this storyline in which Batman is permanently changed into someone else.
 In Batman v.
 Superman, Thomas Wayne was played by The Walking Dead‘s Jeffrey Dean Morgan, so he could potentially replace Affleck.
 If not, DC could alter the Flashpoint storyline a bit, but still use the same idea of someone other than Bruce Wayne becoming Batman due to the Flash’s antics.

 Flashpoint does not currently have a release date.
-But DC Chief Creative Officer Geoff Johns recently suggested that Batman will be in it.
+But DC Chief Creative Officer Geoff Johns has suggested that Batman will be in it.
 He didn’t confirm whether Affleck will be in it, though.

 It might not be Morgan who replaces Affleck, though.
-Recently, Collider reported that Reeves met with Jake Gyllenhaal about the possibility of him replacing Affleck as Batman.
+First, Collider reported in November that Reeves met with Jake Gyllenhaal about the possibility of him replacing Affleck as Batman.
 Gyllenhaal actually auditioned to play Batman in Batman Begins about 15 years ago.

-Collider reported that Reeves also met with some other actors, but the rumor is that Gyllenhaal is his top choice if Affleck doesn’t return.
-All of this adds up to the fact that it seems extremely unlikely that Affleck won’t play Batman for much longer, especially after the colossal failure of Justice League.
+Then in June, The Hollywood Reporter revealed that The Batman will reportedly follow a young Bruce Wayne rather than Affleck’s middle-aged version of the character.
+All of this signals that it’s extremely likely that Affleck won’t play Batman for much longer, if at all, after the colossal failure of Justice League.
 It’s just a matter of how and when he’s ushered out.

 Check out The Cheat Sheet on Facebook!